 Species EPBC Act status NC Act status Community or habitat description Habitat definition rules Site specific considerations dams inland.
-Will often occupy coastal mudflats when ephemeral terrestrial significant rain events and flooding.
-These REs are both located within the Project Area. wetlands have dried out.
-Breeding habitat : Does not breed in Australia.
+Will often occupy coastal mudflats when ephemeral terrestrial wetlands have dried out. significant rain events and flooding.
+These REs are both located within the Project Area.
+Breeding habitat: Does not breed in Australia.
 Foraging habitat: Wetlands or intertidal mudflats, either on bare wet mud or sand, or in shallow water.
 Also among inundated vegetation of saltmarsh, grass or sedges, sewage ponds, and in hypersaline environments.
 After rain, they may forage in paddocks of short grass, well away from water.
 They may forage on coastal mudflats at low tide and move to freshwater wetlands near the coast to feed at high tide.
 Roosting habitat: The edges of wetlands, on wet open mud or sand, in shallow water, or in short sparse vegetation, such as grass or saltmarsh.
 Occasionally, they roost on sandy beaches, stony shores, on rocks in water, or in mangroves.
 Satin Flycatcher (Myiagra cyanoleuca) Mi, Ma - Satin Flycatchers inhabit heavily vegetated gullies and watercourses in Eucalyptdominated forests and taller woodlands, especially wet sclerophyll forest.
 On migration, they can occur in drier woodlands and open forests.
 They also occur in eucalypt woodlands with open understorey and grass ground cover.
 General habitat comprises riparian zones of eucalypt woodlands and open forests.
 May occur as a vagrant in areas of drier woodlands and open forests but does not rely on such habitat.
 Habitat for the Satin Flycatcher can be mapped where eucalypt forests exist, particularly those near wetlands or watercourses.
 The species occurs in wet sclerophyll forests, dominated by Brown Barrel (Eucalypt fastigata), Mountain Gum (E. dalrympleana), Mountain Grey Gum, Narrow-leaved Peppermint, Messmate or Manna Gum, or occasionally Mountain Ash (E. regnans).
 Additionally, the species often There is some limited potential habitat present in the form of remnant and non-remnant woodlands within the Project Area .

-Species EPBC Act status NC Act community or habitat descript status ion Habitat definition rules Site specific considerations occurs in dry sclerophyll forests and woodlands dominated by eucalypts such as Blakely's Red Gum (E. blakelyi), Mugga Ironbark (E. sideroxylon), Yellow Box, White Box, (E. albens), Manna Gum or stringybarks, including Red Stringybark, (E. macrorhyncha) and Broad-leaved Stringybark, usually with open understorey.
+Species EPBC Act status NC Act status Community or habitat description Habitat definition rules Site specific considerations occurs in dry sclerophyll forests and woodlands dominated by eucalypts such as Blakely's Red Gum (E. blakelyi), Mugga Ironbark (E. sideroxylon), Yellow Box, White Box, (E. albens), Manna Gum or stringybarks, including Red Stringybark, (E. macrorhyncha) and Broad-leaved Stringybark, usually with open understorey.
 Habitat for the Satin Flycatcher is typically associated with REs 11.3.25 and 11.3.27f, but potential habitat areas may be more widespread following significant rain events and flooding.
 These REs are both located within the Project Area.
-Breeding habitat : Breeding occurs further south and east of the Project Area and so no potential breeding habitat is present.
+Breeding habitat: Breeding occurs further south and east of the Project Area and so no potential breeding habitat is present.
 Foraging and dispersal habitat: Eucalypt forest and woodlands, at high elevations.
 Forages in the canopy and subcanopy of trees.
-Yellow Wagtail (Motacilla flava) Mi, Ma Habitat requirements for the yellore are highly variable, but typically in grassy flats near water.
-Habitats is areas with low vegetation such as airstrips, pastures, sports fields; dareas such as muddy or grassy edwetlands, rivers, irrigated farmlar waterholes; sewage farms, some tidal mudflats and edges of mang species may occur in association or remnant vegetation. nclude open s grasslands, amp open ggs of nd, dams, times utilise roves.
-This with non- This species is considered unlikely to occur within the Project Area due to a lack of records across southern inland Queensland.
+Yellow Wagtail (Motacilla flava) Mi, Ma Habitat requirements for the yellow wagtail are highly variable, but typically include open grassy flats near water.
+Habitats include open areas with low vegetation such as grasslands, airstrips, pastures, sports fields; damp open areas such as muddy or grassy edges of wetlands, rivers, irrigated farmland, dams, waterholes; sewage farms, sometimes utilise tidal mudflats and edges of mangroves.
+This species may occur in association with nonremnant vegetation.
+Breeding habitat: Does not breed in Australia. - This species is considered unlikely to occur within the Project Area due to a lack of records across southern inland Queensland.
 Although some potential habitat is present, the lack of records in the region (over 200 km away) suggests this species is unlikely to occur.
 Potential foraging habitat of waterbodies (predominately farm dams) present within the Project Area.
-Breeding habitat : Does not breed Australia. lin